MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

 - **Java language extension (preview)**: Use the Java language extension to execute Java code in [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
 In [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)], this extension is installed when you add the feature 'Machine Learning Services (in-database)' to your [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] instance.

-### <a id="sqlgraph"></a> SQL Graph features
+### <a id="sqlgraph"></a> SQL Graph features (CTP 2.3)

 - **Use derived table or view aliases in graph match query (CTP 2.1)** Graph queries on [!INCLUDE[sql-server-2019](../includes/sssqlv15-md.md)] preview support using view and derived table aliases in the `MATCH` syntax.
 To use these aliases in `MATCH`, the views and derived tables must be created on either a set of node or a set of edge tables, using the `UNION ALL` operator.
 The node or edge tables may or may not have filters on it.
 The ability to use derived table and view aliases in `MATCH` queries can be very useful in scenarios where you are looking to query heterogeneous entities or heterogeneous connections between two or more entities in your graph.

 - **Match support in `MERGE` DML (CTP 2.0)** allows you to specify graph relationships in a single statement, instead of separate `INSERT`, `UPDATE`, or `DELETE` statements.
 Merge your current graph data from node or edge tables with new data using the `MATCH` predicates in the `MERGE` statement.
 This feature enables `UPSERT` scenarios on edge tables.
 Users can now use a single merge statement to insert a new edge or update an existing one between two nodes.

-- **Edge Constraints (CTP 2.0)** are introduced for edge tables in SQL Graph.
+- **Edge constraints (CTP 2.0)** are introduced for edge tables in SQL Graph.
 Edge tables can connect any node to any other node in the database.
 With introduction of edge constraints, you can now apply some restrictions on this behavior.
 The new `CONNECTION` constraint can be used to specify the type of nodes a given edge table will be allowed to connect to in the schema.

-  **(CTP 2.3)** Extending this feature further, you can define cascaded delete actions on an Edge Constraint.
+  **(CTP 2.3)** Extending this feature further, you can define cascaded delete actions on an edge constraint.
 You can define the actions that the database engine takes when a user deletes the node(s), that a given edge connects.

 ### Database scoped default setting for online and resumable DDL operations (CTP 2.0)